 This should only take place if it is necessary to:

-- Staff may only transport pupils in their car as part of school duties if they have appropriate insurance cover (Business Use) and have provided school with evidence of this and have another adult in the car.
+•Staff may only transport pupils in their car as part of school duties if they have appropriate insurance cover (Business Use) and have provided school with evidence of this and have another adult in the car if only one child.

-- In an emergency when children are taken to hospital in a staff car, there will always be another member of staff present.
+•In an emergency when children are taken to hospital in a staff car, there will always be another member of staff present.
 Depending on the nature of the emergency, parental permission may not be requested before transportation.
 Bempton School Code of Conduct.

-- Staff should use cameras belonging to the school wherever possible when taking images or videos of children.
+•Staff should use ipads belonging to the school wherever possible when taking images or videos of children.

-- If this is not possible, images should be transferred onto school network at the earliest opportunity.
+•If this is not possible, images should be transferred onto school network at the earliest opportunity and deleted straight after.